sovaai/chatKit-lib/docs/components/badge.md

 {
   showTitle: false,  // is responsible for displaying title or not
   showAvatar: false,  // is responsible for displaying avatar or not
-  showSVG: true,  // is responsible for displaying SVF file or not }
+  showSVG: true,  // is responsible for displaying SVG file or not }
 ```
 You can change these values using relevant [APImethod](#custom_managment "description of method").